 •She died in 1841.
 One scholar goofed and wrote that she died in 1841, and then scholar after scholar repeated the mistake.
 She died in 1842.

 •She died young.
 It’s easy to see why people say that, and in some ways they are right.
 Forty-two seems like an awfully young age to die.
 But according to one widely reported study by Ted Marrs, “the average age at death of Indians and Alaskan natives was 48.3”—and that was in 1976.
-It must have been lower in 1842.
+It must have been lower in 1842, when life expectancy in the United States was under 40.
 Still, the average age of death for those who live to the age of five was probably a good deal higher that the average age of death overall.
 And we might expect that Schoolcraft, as a person of privilege, had better access to medical care than most other Indians.
 But in those days, medical care was as likely to hurt as to help, and it probably hurt Schoolcraft a good deal.
 So yes, she died young, but for her time and social world she didn’t in every sense die as unusually young as we might think.